-Jack's Drive 55 Charity Hockey Family Day is held annually to Fund the Pediatric Brain Tumor Foundation for research at DFCI and other institutions for PLGG and across the spectrum of pediatric brain tumors.
+Jack's Drive 55 Charity Events are held to raise funds for the Pediatric Brain Tumor Foundation for research at DFCI and other institutions for PLGG and across the spectrum of pediatric brain tumors.

 WE GOT THIS